Tricky3/yotpo-aggregator/README.md

 Yotpo Reviews Aggregator
 ========================

-Aggregates reviews of all products under a given account to embed within a page.
+Aggregates Yotpo social reviews of ALL from a given store to embed within a page.

 You will need an API key: http://www.yotpo.com/partners